cardano-scaling/eutxo-l2-interop/book/ms2/README.md

 The `unwrap` operation will unwrap the UTxOs from the ad-hoc ledger and make them available in the L2.

-The operation for creating the _reserved UTxOs_ state UTxO will be on the validator's `mint` purpose.
+The setup operation for creating the _reserved UTxOs_ state UTxO will be on the validator's `mint` purpose.

 As stated in the `verify-perform` mechanism description for ms1 deliverable, each L2s replica of the ad-hoc ledger must be semantically equivallent i.e. same UTxO set except their addresses, for ensuring no liquidity traps.
 This consistency, along with the correct ordering of the operations for atomicity, is ensured by the intermediaries cosigning the `verify` and `perform` transactions in each L2 replica.